bitovi/academy/src/ngrx/4-create-actions/create-actions.md

 ## P2: What You Need to Know

-NgRx Schematics generated an empty State interface and an initialState variable of type State.
+NgRx Schematics generated an empty State interface and an `initialState` variable of type `State`.

 --Show login.reducer.ts here--